Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Schema

 I am using a one-to-few approach to the relationship of my data, using referencing to connect given data together.
-I have decided to split the database up into three main collections, with the rationale of limiting the size of each document, each document having its own `\_id`.
+I have decided to split the database up into three main collections, with the rationale of limiting the size of each document and each document having its own `\_id`.

 This is because there is a hard limit in the size of documents that can be saved to MongoDB of 16MB.
-Each user can have an unlimited number of transactions and an unlimited number of campaigns, holding each of these in a separate collection, with all the necessary tags to connect the user activity.
+Each user can have an unlimited number of transactions and an unlimited number of campaigns, so I will have to hold each of these documents in a separate collection, with all the necessary tags to connect the user activity.

 ### Database collections